Thomas Attix House

-Thomas Attix House is a historic home and farm complex located at Kenton, Kent County, Delaware.
-The house was built in about 1880, and is a two-story, three bay, frame dwelling with a rear wing in a Gothic Revival / Queen Anne style.
+Thomas Attix House is a historic home and farm complex located near Kenton in Kent County, Delaware.
+The house was built in about 1880, and is a two-story, three-bay, frame dwelling with a rear wing in a Gothic Revival / Queen Anne style.
 Contributing outbuildings include a brick milk house, sawn-plank bull pen, frame barn, cattle sheds, and machine shed.
 They date to the 19th and early-20th centuries.

 It was listed on the National Register of Historic Places in 1983.